SalesforceFoundation/ProductLicenses/AccountingSupport.md

 For the purposes of this License:

+a.
 The words “include,” “includes,” and “including” are deemed to be followed by the words “without limitation,”;
+b.
 The word “or” is not exclusive; and
+c.
 The words “herein,” “hereof,” “hereby,” “hereto,” and “hereunder,” refer to this License as a whole.

 This License is intended to be construed without regard to any presumption or rule requiring construction or interpretation against the party drafting an instrument or causing any instrument to be drafted.

 ## 10. Amendment or modification

 The Licensor may amend or modify the terms of this license at any time, with effect upon modification and replacement of the preceding License version.
 Licensee’s continued use or retention of the Work after such modification or replacement will be deemed consent to said changes.

 ## 11. Governing law and venue

 This License shall be governed exclusively by, and construed exclusively in accordance with, the laws of the United States and the State of California, without regard to its conflict of laws provisions.
 The state and federal courts located in San Francisco, California shall have exclusive jurisdiction to adjudicate any dispute arising out of or relating to this License.
 Each party hereby consents to the jurisdiction of such courts and waives any right it may otherwise have to challenge the appropriateness of such forums.

 ## APPENDIX

 Apply the license as follows: